Barrabas and the Cross

 and deserved to die and how he believed the Lord would return again from the

 dead and would save him, what consummate faith.
-This dialogue is in itself is
+This criminal knew all about the Lord

 criminal in the process of dying for his crimes.
 This also shows it is never

 too late for salvation, (except when your dead).
 Therefore it seems that God